hegoofas/Bike_Store_Analysis/README.md

 🛠 Tools Used

-Excel
+-Excel

-Power Query
+-Power Query

-Power Pivot
+-Power Pivot

-DAX
+-DAX

 📊 Final Deliverables

 Interactive Excel dashboard

 Cleaned and transformed dataset

 Images folder for screenshots and visuals

 ⭐ Feedback

 If you have any suggestions or feedback, feel free to reach out!